OfficeDev/open-xml-docs/docs/how-to-retrieve-comments-from-a-word-processing-document.md

 --------------------------------------------------------------------------------
 ## Sample Code
 The following code example shows how to retrieve comments that have been inserted into a word processing document.
-To call the method <span class="keyword">GetCommentsFromDocument</span> you can use the following call, which retrieves comments from a file named "Word16.docx," as an example.
+To call the method **GetCommentsFromDocument** you can use the following call, which retrieves comments from a file named "Word16.docx," as an example.